 HiranoO is a gimmicky shottype.
 Her regular shot is the third strongest, being twice as powerful as VIVIT-W's one but weaker than those of VIVIT-A and HiranoS, and it bends with horizontal movement; bending to the left when you move left, and vice versa for right.
 Her focused shot uses a blue field of sight that will appear on the screen when you start focusing.
 When an enemy or a boss enters this field, it will be targetted and bullets will be fired at it.
 The field moves into the opposite direction of your movement, making it difficult to control.
 HiranoO has the slowest movement speed, being slightly slower than VIVIT-W, which does not help, and in addition to that, her regular shot is thin (like VIVIT-A's) and does not always seem to be at its full potential when firing at a bigger enemy.
-In contrary, HiranoO's bomb is the strongest bomb from afar, and it covers a wide area on the screen as well, making it an excellent way of getting rid of enemies instantly and damaging bosses; regardless, however, she is the worst shottype in the game, due to her awkward shots and difficulty to control her together with slow movement, that make her very poor at item collection, although her damage dealt to bosses is pretty good, having the strongest focused shot in the game, which is the second strongest shot overall, only beaten by Hirano-S's regular shot.
+In contrary, HiranoO's bomb is the strongest bomb from afar, and it covers a wide area on the screen as well, making it an excellent way of getting rid of enemies instantly and damaging bosses.
+Regardless, however, she is the worst shottype in the game, due to her awkward shots and difficulty to control her together with slow movement.
+These factors make her very poor at item collection.
+At least, her damage dealt to bosses is pretty good, having the strongest focused shot in the game (second strongest shot overall), only beaten by HiranoS's regular shot.